 ESA Permits for Black Abalone Rescue/Relocation and Transplantation Activities

-The University of California, Santa Cruz, has also requested a new scientific research and enhancement permit (Permit 26606) to authorize the collection and transplantation of black abalone.
+The University of California, Santa Cruz, also requested a new scientific research and enhancement permit (Permit 26606) to authorize the collection and transplantation of black abalone.
 The purpose is to evaluate transplantation as a tool for re-establishing and enhancing black abalone populations.
 Activities include collection of black abalone, short-term captive holding, release at restoration sites, and monitoring.
-The permit would authorize activities for five years.
+The permit authorizes activities for five years.